debasishdastrp/Android-15_DualBoot_ABpartition/README.md

 > partition 23 was created for slot a.

 ## 3. Tools partition
 3.1.
-This partition is needed to store earlier mentioned tools and metadata partition backups.
+This partition is needed to store earlier mentioned tools and metadata partition backups.<br>
 3.2.
 Run the following command set to mount partition no. 24, created.

     cd /tmp